yellowElephant/oagcookbook/oagcb.md

 **Segregate open from secret action**

-Aaron Swarz combined strong public advocacy with secret guerilla action.
+Aaron Swartz combined strong public advocacy with secret guerilla action.
 In his case, it was not key to his discovery, but it is likely to have impacted the severity of the charges brought against him.
 In all guerilla movements it is important to segregate open from secret action.
 It is unwise to be an open voice for radical illegal action and also its agent.
 If you begin engaging in dangerous OA guerilla action, temper your public voice and avoid drawing attention to yourself, especially with regard to the virtues of illegal content liberation.

 **Protect the Public Domain First**